-This almost certainly is the true why the US its Cold War arsenal of low yield nuclear warheads.
+This almost certainly is the true reason why the US is intent on rebuilding its Cold War arsenal of low yield nuclear warheads.

 During the Cold War this arsenal of low yield nuclear warheads was intended by the US to offset perceived Soviet conventional military superiority in north west Europe.
 It is precisely in order to counter possible conventional military challenges – especially from Russia in Europe – that this arsenal is now being revived.

 That this is what really lies behind the US decision to bring back low yield nuclear warheads, and not the (entirely fictitious) Russian doctrine of limited nuclear war which is conjured up in the Review, is all but confirmed by these words in the Review, which openly speak of the US being prepared to use its nuclear forces to respond to conventional military challenges